 Most noteworthy, SCS’ industrial hygienists have over 12 years of experience in mould testing.
 This includes assessing the built environment for sources of moisture, fungal growth and fungal remediation solutions.

 - Viable and Non-Viable Fungal Spore Air Sampling

 - Post-Remediation Air/Surface Sampling Confirmation

-Based on the findings of sampling and onsite assessment during mould testing, SCS will assist you to develop and implement appropriate and cost-effective control measures.
-All fungal assessments will be conducted in accordance with the Alberta Jobs, Skills, Labour and Training Best Practices – Mould at the Work Site (July 2009) guideline document.
+In conclusion, based on the findings of sampling and onsite assessment during mould testing, SCS will help develop and implement appropriate and cost-effective control measures.
+In addition, all fungal assessments will be conducted in accordance with the Alberta Jobs, Skills, Labour and Training Best Practices – Mould at the Work Site (July 2009) guideline document.